Haridwar

 The city is situated on the right bank of the Ganges river, at the foothills of the Shivalik ranges.
+Haridwar lies in a doab region where people speak Khari Boli, which is a dialect of Hindi.
+The other districts of doab region lie in Western Uttar Pradesh.
 Haridwar is regarded as a holy place for Hindus, hosting important religious events and serving as a gateway to several prominent places of worship.
-Most significant of the events is the Kumbha Mela, which is celebrated every 12 years in Haridwar.
-During the Haridwar Kumbh Mela, millions of pilgrims, devotees, and tourists congregate in Haridwar to perform ritualistic bathing on the banks of the Ganges to wash away their sins to attain moksha.
+The word 'Haridwar' means the gateway to the Lord Hari.
+The most significant of the events here is the Kumbha Mela, which is celebrated every 12 years in Haridwar.
+During the Haridwar Kumbh Mela, millions of Hindu pilgrims, devotees, and tourists congregate in Haridwar to perform ritualistic bathing on the banks of the Ganges to wash away their sins to attain moksha.

-According to Puranic legend, Haridwar, along with Ujjain, Nashik, and Prayag, is one of four sites where drops of amrita, the elixir of immortality, accidentally spilled over from a kumbha (pitcher) while being carried by the celestial bird Garuda during the Samudra Manthana, or the churning of the ocean of milk.
+According to Puranic legend, Haridwar, along with Ujjain, Nashik, and Prayag, is one of four sites where drops of amrita, the elixir of immortality, accidentally spilled over from a kumbha (pitcher) while being carried by the celestial bird deity Garuda just after the Samudra Manthana, or the churning of the ocean of milk.
 Brahma Kund, the spot where the amrita fell, is believed to be located at Har ki Pauri (literally, "footsteps of the Lord") and is considered to be the most sacred ghat of Haridwar.

-It is also the primary centre of the Kanwar pilgrimage, in which millions of participants gather sacred water from the Ganges and carry it across hundreds of miles to dispense as offerings in Shiva shrines.
+Haridwar is also the primary centre of the Kanwar pilgrimage, in which millions of participants gather sacred water from the Ganges and carry it across hundreds of miles to dispense as offerings in Shiva shrines.

+Haridwar is additionally a passage for the Chota Char Dham (the four principal pilgrim destinations in Uttarakhand: Gangotri, Yamunotri, Kedarnath, and Badrinath).

 Today, the city is developing beyond its religious importance with the fast-developing industrial estate of the State Industrial Development Corporation of Uttarakhand (SIDCUL), and the close by township of Bharat Heavy Electricals Limited (BHEL), as well as its affiliated ancillaries.

-Haridwar presents a kaleidoscope of Indian culture and development.
-In sacred writings, it has been differently specified as Kapilsthan, Gangadwar and Mayapuri.
-It is additionally a passage for the Chota Char Dham (the four principal pilgrim destinations in Uttarakhand).
-Subsequently, Shaivites (devotees of Shiva) and Vaishavites (devotees of Vishnu) call the city Hardwar and Haridwar, respectively, Har meaning Shiva and Hari, Vishnu.